cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/dma_example.md

 `$ petalinux-create -t project -s <xilinx-zcu111-v2021.2-final.bsp>`

-This should create a **xilinx-zcu111-2021.2** folder in the folder that was used to create the project.
+This should create a **xilinx-zcu111-2021.2** folder.
 Change into this directory to start configuring it.

+`$ cd ./xilinx-zcu111-2021.2`